Andrada2192/manual_testing_jira_redmine/README.md

 ### 2.5 Test execution
-the tests will be executed on the following browsers: Chrome, Mozilla, IE if time will be available we will extend tests on Opera and Brave browsers
+the tests will be executed on the following browsers: Chrome and IE if time will be available we will extend tests on Mozilla and Brave browsers
 Bugs will be created based on the failed test cases The full regression testing will be done after new application changes Retesting will be done after a bug is fixed